 Workers’ compensation laws can be difficult to navigate, as they vary from state to state.
 Generally, workers’ compensation insurance exists to provide injured employees with benefits in the event they sustain an injury through the course of their work duties.
-When an accident occurs at work, an employee files a claim with the insurance company and collects the benefits outlined in the policy.
+When a workplace accident occurs, an employee files a claim with the insurance company and collects the benefits outlined in the policy.
 In some cases, the accident is clear-cut, such as when a worker falls out of a cherry picker and breaks his or her leg.
 What happens when an injury is less obvious – for example, when it affects a worker’s mental health?

 California Laws and Mental Health